emilymcdaniel/Final_Project/README.md

 - What data sources will be useful?
 - How can this question be computationally answered?

+### Why this topic?
+We selected this topic because it intersects several areas of interest among our group members, including e-commerce, finance, and reading.
+Additionally, this question is relevant to evaluating the market and demonstrates the capabilities of our team.

 ### Tech Selections (X)
 (Flowchart)